OracularIS/mocaclient/docs/getting-started/getting-started-legacy.md

 #### Verify Installation

-- The folder named as `Oracular MOCA Client` should be created at following paths:
+- The folder named `Oracular MOCA Client` should be created at following paths:

   ![](../.attachments/dhl016.png)
   ![](../.attachments/dhl017.png)
   ![](../.attachments/dhl022.png)

-## Launch Smart Moca Client
+## Launch Smart MOCA Client

-- Once installed, launch Smart Moca client by double-clicking on desktop icon or search for it in the start menu.
+- Once installed, launch Smart MOCA Client by double-clicking on desktop icon or search for it in the start menu.

-- Once an application gets started, you will see below interface:
+- Once the application starts, you will see the following interface:

   ![](../.attachments/dhl018.png)